mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 - **Multiple choice**: This field allows to select multiple values as a multiple checkboxes in the content creation form.
 - **Single select dropdown**: This field displays a dropdown that only allows one item selection in the content creation form.
 - **Multiple select dropdown**: This field displays a dropdown that allows multiple item selection in the content creation form.
-- **Single relation**: This field allows the creation of a relation between this field and a different content structure instance.
+- **Single relation**: This field allows the creation of a relation between this field and a different content item.
 - **Multiple relation**: This field allows the creation of multiple relations between the field and different content structures.

 ## Segmentation